guillermoamaral/Webside/docs/api/objects/id/get.md

 # Retrieve an object
-Retrive a pinned object by ID.
+Retrive the pinned object with a given ID.

 **URL**: `/objects/{id}`